 - If numbness persists into the next day, contact our dental office for further advice.

 - It’s normal to experience slight temperature sensitivity and to feel pressure in the first few days after treatment.
 These feelings should disappear within 72 hours, but the time frame can depend on the size and depth of the filling.

 - Sometimes this sensitivity persists for several weeks, but it’s generally most noticeable during the first 24 hours.

-- If your tooth is sensitive for more than 10 days, call us to schedule a return visit to our office.
+- If your tooth is sensitive for more than ten days, call us to schedule a return visit to our office.

-- It’s also normal to experience a slight soreness around the gum — especially at the anesthesia injection site.
-This may last for several days.
+- It’s also reasonable to experience a slight soreness around the gum, especially at the anesthesia injection site and can last for several days.

 COMPOSITE RESIN FILLINGS (TOOTH-COLORED/WHITE FILLINGS)